 Introduction to Data Warehousing: Building a Cutting Edge Data & Analytics Strategy

-If you have ever worked or are working in a data-driven organization, you must have come across the fact that large volumes of data are generated on a day-by-day basis.
-This data needs to be integrated and stored in a shared platform, from where different departments across an organization can use it for business intelligence, analytics, reporting, and decision-making purposes.
+If you have ever worked or are working in a data-driven organization, you must have realized that large volumes of data are generated daily in organizational systems.
+This data needs to be integrated and stored in a shared platform.
+Different departments across an organization can use it for business intelligence, analytics, reporting, and decision-making purposes.

-We live in a world where technology has overtaken most of the organizational processes, including data integration, and more tools and technologies are going to be introduced in the future to take care of our growing data needs.
+We live in a world where technology has overtaken most of the organizational processes, including data integration.
+More tools and technologies will be introduced in the future to take care of our growing data needs.

 The changing face of data